Filipe-barbosa/TreeView/README.md

 ## Project

-This project was developed as part of the selection process at JusBrasil.
+This project was developed as part of the selection process.
 It is a React component that provides an interactive tree view with checkboxes and expandable functionality.
 Its purpose is to present hierarchical data clearly and facilitate user interaction.

 ## Technologies used